GLEP 74: Full-tree verification using Manifest files

 Technically, a similar result could be effected via moving all the data into a compressed sub-Manifest in the top directory (e.g. Manifest.sub.gz), and including a MANIFEST entry for this file in a signed, uncompressed top-level Manifest.

-The existence of additional entries for uncompressed Manifest checksums was debated.
-However, plain entries for the uncompressed file would be confusing if only the compressed file existed, and conflicting if both uncompressed and compressed variants existed.
+The existence of additional entries for checksums of Manifest contents after uncompressing was debated.
+However, plain entries for the uncompressed file would be confusing if only the compressed file existed.
 Furthermore, it has been pointed out that DIST entries do not have an uncompressed variant either.

 Performing a full-tree verification on every sync raises some performance concerns for end-user systems.
 The initial testing has shown that a cold-cache verification on a btrfs file system can take up around 4 minutes, with the process being mostly I/O bound.
 On the other hand, it can be expected that the verification will be performed directly after syncing, taking advantage of a warm filesystem cache.